 These two strips are from one patient who was electrically cardioverted twice in a few minutes.
 The original reason for the cardioversion was Torsades de Pointes, a type of polymorphic ventricular tachycardia associated with a long QT interval.
 For more information about TDP, go to this LINK.
 It is a bit difficult to comment on the patient's post-cardioversion rhythm, because so little of it is shown.
 It appears to be sinus, with a wide QRS.
+The QT interval appears slightly prolonged at .44 sec, but it is not known what the QT interval is corrected to a rate of 60/min.
+TDP is often seen with QT intervals greater than 600 ms (.6 seconds).
+Also THESE STRIPS ARE NOT SIMULTANEOUS, they were taken two minutes apart.
+In the first one, the P waves and T waves look so much alike, they could all be P waves.
+They do not "march out".
+It is necessary to get a long strip, preferably in multiple leads, and a 12-Lead ECG, to properly evaluate the rhythm post-cardioversion.

 This is a rhythm strip from a NIPS procedure (non-invasive programmed stimulaltion), which is a programming test for an implantable cardioverter defibrillator (ICD).
 The test is done under light anesthesia, similar to that used for colonoscopy.
 In this example, the patient is in normal sinus rhythm at the beginning of the procedure.
 The pacemaker technician overdrives the patient's rate to observe the pacing function, then a stimulus is delivered to cause ventricular fibrillation (V Fib).
+Initially, the ventricular rhythm is somewhat organized and coarse (V flutter), but it will rapidly deteriorate if not corrected.
+Before it deteriorates, the ICD delivers a shock, and the patient's rhythm is restored.
+In this example, bi-ventricular pacing was conducted for a few minutes before the patient resumed NSR.
+The patient is then recovered from the anesthesia and discharged home.

 All our content is FREE & COPYRIGHT FREE for non-commercial use